Parkville Living Center Pet Power

 Nurturing Paws-Abilities

-Pet Power was originally formed over 20 years ago by Sharen Hunt with the support and council committee of MU Extension Platte County.
-Sharen is a local Platte County Resident who truly believes in the power of pets to improve our lives and wellbeing, particularly the senior citizen community.
-Sharen started working with local pet owners and veterinarians to develop a Volunteer Contract, Health Form and Pet Temperament Test, which pet owning volunteers would need to have their pets pass, per the local veterinarian, in order to then take their pets as comfort/emotional-support animals to our northland senior living facilities.
-Over the years Sharen has worked with a number of senior living facilities to partner with Pet Power, creating a positive impact the lives of many northland senior citizens.
+Pet Power was originally formed nearly 25 years ago by Sharen Hunt with the support and council committee of MU Extension Platte County.
+Pet Power started working with local pet owners and veterinarians to develop a Volunteer Contract, Health Form and Pet Temperament Test, which pet owning volunteers would need to have their pets pass, per the local veterinarian, in order to then take their pets as comfort/emotional-support animals to our northland senior and group living facilities.
+Over the years Pet Power has has created numerous positive impacts the lives of many northlanders.
 Today this legacy continues under the umbrella of the Parkville Living Center.

 “The unconditional acceptance by animals is excellent therapy for people with physical, emotional, social and mental challenges, as well as those in crisis situations,”